-- He is a Wilderness First Responder, a certified member of the American Mountain Guides Association (Single Pitch Instructor), and the Professional Climbing Instructors’ Association.
+- He is a Wilderness First Responder, a certified member of the American Mountain Guides Association (Single Pitch Instructor), and the Professional Climbing Instructors’ Association (Instructor-Provider).

 - He is a member of the National Speleological Society (NSS), and has cave rescue training in Indiana and Virginia.

-- In the Spring of 2006, he released the 2nd edition of CLIMBING ROCKingham County – a guidebook to local crags around Harrisonburg.
+- In the Summer of 2021, he released the 3rd edition of CLIMBING ROCKingham County – a guidebook to local crags around Harrisonburg.